-Visit nearby Bayview with its tower-
+Visit nearby Bayview with its towering

-CAMPING ON PUBLIC LANDS - IDAHO (GREATER SANDPOINT) SITE LOCATION SITES TENT SHOWERS RV FULL/LIMITED Farragut State Park Bayview 300+ Х х Limited Round Lake State Park Sagle 53 х х Limited Springy Point-USACE Sagle 38 Х Х Limited Whiskey Rock Bay-USFS-boat in Lake Pend Oreille 9 Х n/a n/a Green Bay-USFS Lake Pend Oreille 1 Х n/a Limited www.reserveamerica.com • 877-444-6777 • ID State Parks 888-922-6743 Campsites on National Reservation Systems / USACE-U.S. Army Corps of Engineers / USFS-U.S. Forest Service ing mountains and steep, rocky cliffs that have become a haven for mountain goats, eagles and other alpine wildlife.
+CAMPING ON PUBLIC LANDS - IDAHO (GREATER SANDPOINT) SITE LOCATION SITES TENT SHOWERS RV FULL/LIMITED Farragut State Park Bayview 300+ Х х Limited Round Lake State Park Sagle 53 х х Limited Springy Point-USACE Sagle 38 Х Х Limited Whiskey Rock Bay-USFS-boat in Lake Pend Oreille 9 Х n/a n/a Green Bay-USFS Lake Pend Oreille 1 Х n/a Limited www.reserveamerica.com • 877-444-6777 • ID State Parks 888-922-6743 mountains and steep, rocky cliffs that have become a haven for mountain goats, eagles and other alpine wildlife.
 Bayview is a favorite location for all types of boat moorage.
 The bay is also home to several float-house communities, which lends a feeling of an ocean-side resort to the area.
 The southern end of Lake Pend Oreille is more than 1,000 feet deep and provides an excellent, quiet, ocean like location for the U.S. Navy to perform experiments and research to aid in submarine and sonar designs.